 This strategy gives you a certain amount of control, so make sure you set a maximum CPC bid.
 After setting a maximum CPC, you will need to track performance and adjust it accordingly.
 Besides your bid, note that your ad quality scores also affect your impression share.

 Finally, keep in mind that all those impressions are no guarantee that your ad is even seen since it can be placed in lower positions.

 For starters, we suggest either ECPC or Target CPA Google bidding strategy.

-Cost-per-thousand Impressions (CPM) is a bid strategy where you’re paying based on the number of impressions that will be serving on the Google Display Network and YouTube.
+You’re paying based on the number of impressions that will be serving on the Google Display Network and YouTube.

 This bidding strategy is a good choice for brand awareness campaigns.
 Similar to CPM strategy, where the only difference is that Google is charging you for the 1000 viewable impressions (ads which are not only served but actually viewed) on the Display Network.
 YouTube is not included.